Online Commerce (eCommerce) is on a tear.

 Don’t throw everything and the kitchen sink on your homepage.
 Visitors may get overwhelmed and leave rather than forge through the chaos.

-Instead, provide an organized, tiered structure with just a few main categories at the top (home page) level to allow your visitors to discover your products easily.
-Consider using expanding drop-down menus to reveal more options once the customer has made their initial selection.
+Instead, provide an organized, tiered structure with just a few main categories at the top (home page) level to allow visitors to discover your products easily.
+Consider expanding drop-down menus to reveal more options once the customer has made their initial selection.

 Filters make finding specific items easy